hayesall/rfgb/README.md

 ## Targets

-Targets specify what is learned in each dataset, positive and negative examples of these are provided for each dataset (or just examples for regression).
-These may be seen in the `pos.txt`, `neg.txt`, or `examples.txt` files for each dataset, and are provided here for convenience.
+"Targets" specify what is learned, examples of the target are provided in `pos.txt`, `neg.txt`, or `examples.txt` (for regression).
+These are specified here for convenience.

 | **Dataset** | **Target** |
 | :---------: | :--------: |